 Water is everywhere in our economy, in nature and culture.
 Billions of years ago our planet had cooled down enough for the surrounding gas clouds to condense, fall down to Earth’s surface, and form the oceans.
-Everything started with water and water is still a precondition to all life.
-No wonder that World Economic Forum in 2016 listed water as the largest risk factor for sustained well-being on the planet.
-Our blue gold is increasingly under pressure as water demand increases rapidly in the advancing global economy.
+All this liquid water make us quite unique in the universe.
+But our blue gold is increasingly under pressure as water demand increases rapidly in the advancing global economy.
 Water is needed for food production, for energy uses, for industry, ecosystems and human consumption and much more, creating a complex web where issues are intimately linked.
 We must find ways of managing the finite resources in new ways, across political borders and regions, across sectors and knowledge disciplines.
 If water knows no boundary, so must we.

 The WaterCentre@KTH started in 2017 to find ways of rising up to meet the world’s water challenges, today and tomorrow.
 The purpose of the Water Centre is to provide an innovation environment that bridges disciplines in new and unexpected ways.
 Our three missions are to:

 - Communicate around water research within and outside KTH

 - Connect actors in society with relevant experts at KTH

 - Campaign around critical topics to mobilise resources for water research